 1. Technology and Automation

-To continue to grow and improve as a marketing manager, it is important to calculate the success of each marketing campaign.
-By gathering and examining historical data, behavioral data, and customer data related to a marketing campaign, you can optimize campaign success and improve future performance.
-Though analysis and reporting of marketing campaigns are often thought of as the “boring” or “burdensome” part of the process, it is no less critical to your success and that of the client.
-Your job isn’t to deliver shots in the dark; it’s to deliver results.
+How did that last tweet do?
+Why did that Linkedin post resonate more than the other one?
+By gathering and examining historical data, behavioral data, and customer data, you can optimize campaign success and improve future performance.
+Though analysis and reporting of marketing campaigns are sometimes considered a less important part of the process, it is no less critical to your success.
+Don’t guess the best approach when data analysis can deliver the results you need.

 3. Data Management

-Just as you should have an understanding of the technology and automation systems in place, it is important to understand data management.
+Just as you should have an understanding of technology and automation systems, it is important to understand data management.
 Gathered data allows for accurate campaign analysis and reporting and offers great insight moving forward.
-Rather than push data management off as a job for the tech department, a good marketing manager should oversee and understand this process to ensure that data collected is accurate.
 Know how to use Google Analytics.
-Know how to use Excel.
-Know how to gather and input data.
-All of these skills will help you.
+Know how to gather accurate data from your colleagues, your research sources and your social media accounts.
+Know the best tools to present what you have to the people who need it.

 4. Workflow Process and Development